Greg Burridge

 Greg Burridge (born 12 September 1981) is an English professional wrestler, actor and stuntman, currently working with the London school of Lucha Libre, and co-owner of Lucha Britannia.
-Burridge started his career as a professional wrestler in 2002, best known for his time with 1 Pro Wrestling, Preston City Wrestling and Future Pro Wrestling.
+Burridge started his career as a professional wrestler in 2002, best known for his time with 1 Pro Wrestling and Preston City Wrestling.

 Burridge started acting and performing stunts in 2008, working on films including Harry Potter and the Deathly Hallows – Part 2 and Dracula Untold.
 Burridge has also worked as a stunt director.
 In 2018, Burridge wrote and created his own feature-length movie, London Rampage.